 - Huntley, LLC v.
 Monterey Mushrooms, Inc., (D. Del.) – Defended Monterey Mushrooms in a patent infringement action, obtaining a dismissal of the case with prejudice along with attorneys' fees and costs.

 - Mekiki Co., Ltd. v.
 Facebook, Inc. (N.D.
 Cal.) – Defended Facebook in a patent infringement action.
-The case was dismissed without prejudice in light of pending PTO reexamination of patents-in-suit.
+The case was dismissed in light of PTO's reexamination of patents-in-suit, after Facebook requested reexamination.
+The PTO subsequently rejected the asserted patent claims in reexamination.

 - PersonalWeb Techs., LLC, et al. v.
 Facebook, Inc. (N.D.
 Cal.) - Defended Facebook in a patent infringement action.
 The case was administratively closed in light of pending PTO inter partes review of the patents-in-suit.

 - The Penn State Research Foundation, Inc. v.
 Monterey Mushrooms, Inc. (M.D.
-Pa.) – Defended Monterey Mushrooms in a correction of inventorship and ownership dispute.
-The case settled and was dismissed.
+Pa.) – Defended Monterey Mushrooms in a correction of inventorship and ownership dispute, obtaining a settlement and dismissal.

 - Tranz-Send Broadcasting Network, Inc. v.
 BitTorrent, Inc. (N.D.
 Cal.) – Defended BitTorrent in a patent infringement action, obtaining a dismissal with prejudice.